East Africa’s Largest Solar Plant Starts Operations

 Located on a 33 acre plot of land in Soroti District, the power plant has the potential to increase its net output capacity by a further 20MW of solar energy.
 At peak construction the plant had over 120 local workers involved, including engineers recruited and trained by Access Power and EREN RE.

-Distributed by APO on behalf of Access Power.
+Distributed by APO Group on behalf of Access Power.

 Notes to Editors:

 - The project is owned by Access Uganda Solar Ltd, a partnership between Access Power and EREN Renewable Energy.

 - The tender was launched in March 2014 and the procurement process managed by Germany’s KfW Development Bank.